-The Banking Supervision (Bailiwick of Guernsey) Law, 1994
+The Banking Supervision (Bailiwick of Guernsey) Law, 2020

-The Banking Supervision (Bailiwick of Guernsey) Law, 1994 (the "BSL") provides that no person shall in the Bailiwick accept a deposit in the course of carrying on, whether in Guernsey or elsewhere, a deposit-taking business except under the authority of and in accordance with the conditions of a license granted by the GFSC.
+The Banking Supervision (Bailiwick of Guernsey) Law, 2020 (the "BSL") provides that no person in the Bailiwick shall accept a deposit in the course of carrying on, whether in Guernsey or elsewhere, a deposit-taking business except under the authority of and in accordance with the conditions of a license granted by the GFSC.
 Butterfield Bank (Guernsey) Limited holds a license under the BSL.
 In order to be granted a license, a company's business must be carried on with prudence, integrity, professional skills and in a manner which will not tend to bring the Bailiwick into disrepute.
-The business must also adhere to codes, principles, rules and instructions issued from time to time.
+The business must also be directed by at least two individuals who are resident in the Bailiwick of Guernsey with appropriate standing and experience and sufficiently independent of each other.
+Businesses must also adhere to codes, principles, rules and instructions issued from time to time.

-Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law 2000
+Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law 2020

-The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law 2000 (the "Guernsey Fiduciaries Law") provides that only a person licensed by the GFSC under the Guernsey Fiduciaries Law can operate fiduciary businesses, which includes:
+The Regulation of Fiduciaries, Administration Businesses and Company Directors, etc. (Bailiwick of Guernsey) Law 2020 (the "Guernsey Fiduciaries Law") provides that only a person licensed by the GFSC under the Guernsey Fiduciaries Law can operate fiduciary businesses, which includes:

-- · formation, management and administration of trusts; - · company or corporate administration; - · provision of executorship services; and - the formation and management of foundations.
+- · formation, management and administration of trusts; - · company or corporate administration; - · provision of executorship services; and - · the formation and management of foundations.

-The GFSC can grant two different categories of license, including a full fiduciary license, which can only be granted to a company or a partnership, and a personal fiduciary license.
-The full fiduciary license covers any director, manager, partner or employee acting in the course of their employment.
+The GFSC can grant three different categories of license, including a primary or secondary fiduciary license, which can only be granted to a company or a partnership, and a personal fiduciary license.
+The primary fiduciary license covers any director, manager, partner or employee acting in the course of their employment.

-The Protection of Investors (Bailiwick of Guernsey) Law, 1987
+The Protection of Investors (Bailiwick of Guernsey) Law, 2020

-Under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended (the "POI Law"), a person shall not (subject to certain exemptions) carry on, or hold himself out as carrying on, any controlled investment business in or from within the Bailiwick, except under and in accordance with the terms of a license.
+Under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 (the "POI Law"), a person shall not (subject to certain exemptions) carry on, or hold himself out as carrying on, any controlled investment business in or from within the Bailiwick, except under and in accordance with the terms of a license.
 For the purposes of the POI Law, a controlled investment includes collective investment schemes and general securities and derivatives.
 All Guernsey domiciled funds have to be authorized by or registered with the GFSC and be administered by a Guernsey licensed administrator.
 In addition, open-ended funds must also have a Guernsey-licensed custodian.